 - Defining yoga in terms of the Yoga Sutras of Patanjali and having standards that are not based on practice approaches.
-While current standards of many bodies focus on Hatha Yoga practice approach, our approach is inclusive of all traditions of practice whether from the Tantra and Bhakti traditions, or from spiritual traditions outside India.

 - Application of yoga focused on all aspects of life and scientific knowledge, including different cultures and medical sciences.
 The intent being better global health, and global peace through recognition of unity in the diversity of religious traditions.

 - Active integration of traditional medicine concepts like bio-meridians (Naadis in Yoga, Mai in Chinese Medicine) to track impact of practices.

 - Use of scientific measurement tools (like Electro-Photonic Imaging [EPI]) to enable objective measurement and analysis of yogic practices.

 - Membership opened globally to all who have an interest in existential knowledge enhancement.
 Individual and organizational membership is open to all who wish to learn and impact the knowledge development process.
 Among them some organizations may seek accreditation and some individuals may seek certification.

 - Board membership expanded to include scientific and spiritual experts irrespective of religious affiliations.

 The Council has authorized 3 types of certification for individuals :

 - AYI – Accredited Yoga Instructor who is eligible to teach a specific yoga regimen in which s/he has been trained, in a manner that is safe.